writetome51/object-in-session-storage/README.md

-# ObjectInLocalStorage
+# ObjectInSessionStorage

 A TypeScript/JavaScript class representing an object or array stored in the
-browser's `localStorage`.
+browser's `sessionStorage`.
 The item is identified by a unique string `this.key`
 and stored as a `key:value` pair.
 When you call the constructor, if the `key` argument is a string that isn't
 empty and the `value` argument is not undefined or null, the item will be